neilagabriel/vim-geeknote/README.md

 - [Pathogen](https://github.com/tpope/vim-pathogen)
   - `git clone https://github.com/neilagabriel/vim-geeknote ~/.vim/bundle/vim-geeknote`

+3. Optional mappings:

+    noremap <F8> :Geeknote<cr>

 ## Usage

-Use `:Geeknote` to open the geeknote navigation window.
-This command will split the current window vertically and display the navigation window on the left-side.
+Use `:Geeknote` to open/toggle the geeknote navigation window.
+If the navigation window is not visible, this command will split the current window vertically and display the navigation window on the left-side.
+If visible, the navigation window will be hidden.
 Notebooks can be expanded to show the notes they contain.
 To expand a notebook, simply navigate to the name of the notebook and hit `<Enter>`.
 Hit `<Enter>` again to close the notebook.
 To open/view a note navigate to the note and hit `<Enter>`.
 The note will be displayed in the previous window if it is possible to do so or in a new vertical split.
-To save changes to the note, simply save the buffer (e.g. `:w`).
+To save changes to the note, simply save the buffer (e.g.
+`:w`).

 Use `:GeeknoteCreateNotebook <name>` to create a new notebook.